 - go through the entire store, look for items, put them in your cart

 - bag the groceries

 - bring the groceries out to your car and put them in

 The ‘Personal Shoppers’ do a fantastic job:

 One time, I got a piece of produce that I felt was sub-par (maybe it was all that was available).

 All other times, I felt the person who selected my produce took as much care as I would in selecting it.

-Every now and then (like on holidays) I get a ‘goodie bag’ with lots of product samples.
+‘goodie bag’ with lots of product samples.